UltraCart/rest_api_v2_sdk_csharp/docs/ConversationApi.md

 <a name="getconversation"></a>
 # **GetConversation**
-> ConversationResponse GetConversation (string conversationUuid)
+> ConversationResponse GetConversation (string conversationUuid, int? limit = null)

 Retrieve a conversation